 High Blood Pressure?
 Reduce Your Numbers Now!

-Recently the American Heart Association made some updates to the normal blood pressure chart.
-This update puts a lot more people in the High Blood Pressure Stage 1 (hypertension).
-If you are new to having high blood pressure, no need to panic but it is time to make some life-changing updates to your day-to-day life.
+If you are new to having high blood pressure, no need to panic — but it is time to make some life-changing updates to your day-to-day routine.
 The current coronavirus (COVID-19) pandemic makes managing your blood pressure even more important.
 Hypertension is one of the underlying conditions linked to poor outcomes from COVID-19.

 What causes high blood pressure?

 Anyone can develop high blood pressure.
-Learning what the numbers mean and whether or not you’re at higher risk for hypertension is key to keeping your overall heath in check.
-Learn more about risk factors and your numbers here.
+Learning what the numbers mean and whether you’re at higher risk for hypertension is key to keeping your overall heath in check.

 1. Stay active